 TRANEXAMIC ACID (tranexamic acid) by Molecular Devices is derivative, which diminishes the dissolution of hemostatic fibrin by plasmin.
-Approved for menorrhagia, postpartum hemorrhage, surgical blood loss.
 First approved in 2019.

-Product is in peak commercial phase with moderate competitive pressure (30), suggesting stable but not rapidly expanding team structure.
+Product is at peak commercial maturity with moderate competitive pressure (30), suggesting stable team size and established market position but limited growth expansion opportunities.

 derivative, which diminishes the dissolution of hemostatic fibrin by plasmin.
 In the presence of tranexamic acid, the lysine receptor binding sites of plasmin for fibrin are occupied, preventing binding to fibrin monomers, thus preserving and stabilizing fibrin's matrix structure.
 The…